 If life hands you lemons, make lemonade!
 Life also handed me a lot of basil, so I made basil lemonade. —mrslarkin

-- In a large measuring cup, stir together the lemon juice and sugar until the sugar is dissolved.
-After a good stirring, my sugar dissolves brilliantly.
-But if you like, heat the lemon juice/sugar mixture for a minute or so in the microwave to speed up the dissolving.
+In a large measuring cup, stir together the lemon juice and sugar until the sugar is dissolved.
+If you like, heat the lemon juice/sugar mixture for a minute or so in the microwave, or in a saucepan, to speed up the dissolving.
 Pour the lemon juice/sugar mixture into the pitcher of water and stir.
 Taste for sweetness.
 We like our lemonade on the sweet side, so we sometimes add a bit more sugar.
 Chill.

-- Alternatively, if making a big pitcher of basil lemonade, muddle a few handfuls of basil leaves, a few slices of lemon, and the turbinado sugar in a large pitcher.
+To save some time, make a big pitcher of basil lemonade.
+Muddle a few handfuls of basil leaves, a few slices of lemon, and the turbinado sugar in a large pitcher.
 Add the water and lemon juice.
 Stir until sugar is dissolved.
 Taste for sweetness.
 Chill.

 Alternatively, make a simple syrup by heating 1 ½ cups of the sugar and 1 ½ cups of the water, and let cool.
 In the pitcher, muddle the basil and lemon slices.
 Add the lemon juice, remaining water, and simple syrup.
 Chill.
 Serve on the rocks, and top with a few crushed basil leaves.